yledoare/ydfs/README.md

 (Your Distro From Scratch) is a tool to build your own linux distribution

+To build 32 bits ISO, you must switch to 2.10-32bits branch :

+* git checkout 2.10-32bits

 # Fast Build (32 & 64 bits)

 * cd 2.10